Grodno: Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

-Modern city
+Religion, education and culture

 The city has one of the largest concentrations of Roman Catholics in Belarus.
 It is also a centre of Polish culture, with a significant number of Poles living in Belarus residing in the city and its surroundings.

 The Eastern Orthodox population is also widely present.
 The city's Catholic and Orthodox churches are important architectural treasures.

 The city houses the Grodno State Medical University where many students from different parts of Belarus acquire academic degrees, as do a number of foreign students.
 Other higher educational establishments are Yanka Kupala State University of Grodno (the largest education centre in Grodno Province) and Grodno State Agrarian University.
 To support the Polish community, a Polish school was built in 1995, where all subjects are taught in Polish and students are able to pass exams to get accepted into Polish universities.